aws-cloudformation/cloudformation-cli/doc_source/resource-type-schema.md

 *Type*: List of JSON pointers

 primaryIdentifier  <a name="schema-properties-primaryidentifier"></a>
-The uniquely identifier for an instance of this resource provider\.
+The uniquely identifier for an instance of this resource type\.
 An identifier is a non\-zero\-length list of JSON pointers to properties that form a single key\.
 An identifier can be a single or multiple properties to support composite\-key identifiers\.
 *Type*: List of JSON pointers
 *Required:* Yes

 additionalIdentifiers  <a name="schema-properties-additionalidentifiers"></a>
-An optional list of supplementary identifiers, each of which uniquely identifies an instance of this resource provider\.
+An optional list of supplementary identifiers, each of which uniquely identifies an instance of this resource type\.
 An identifier is a non\-zero\-length list of JSON pointers to properties that form a single key\.
 An identifier can be a single property, or multiple properties to construct composite\-key identifiers\.
 *Type*: List of JSON pointers
 *Minimum*: 1

 handlers  <a name="schema-properties-handlers"></a>
-Specifies the provisioning operations which can be performed on this resource provider\.
+Specifies the provisioning operations which can be performed on this resource type\.
 The handlers specified determine what provisioning actions CloudFormation takes with respect to the resource during various stack operations\.
-+ If the resource provider does not contain `create`, `read`, and `delete` handlers, CloudFormation cannot actually provision the resource\.
++ If the resource type does not contain `create`, `read`, and `delete` handlers, CloudFormation cannot actually provision the resource\.
-+ If the resource provider does not contain an `update` handler, CloudFormation cannot update the resource during stack update operations, and will instead replace it\.
++ If the resource type does not contain an `update` handler, CloudFormation cannot update the resource during stack update operations, and will instead replace it\.
 If your resource type calls AWS APIs in any of its handlers, you must create an *[IAM execution role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)* that includes the necessary permissions to call those AWS APIs, and provision that execution role in your account\.
 For more information, see [Accessing AWS APIs from a Resource Type](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-develop.html#resource-type-develop-executionrole)\. create  <a name="schema-properties-handlers-create"></a>
 permissions  <a name="schema-properties-handlers-create-permissions"></a>